Dwight Schrute: Pam Beesly

 Although she is often involved in Jim's pranks on Dwight, Dwight has, at certain times, displayed a curious sense of protectiveness towards her.
 In "Back from Vacation" and "Diwali", he comforts a tearful Pam, and in "China", he secretly allows Pam to save face when she feels vulnerable about her job abilities.
 In "The Job", Dwight offers Pam the position of "Secret Assistant to the Regional Manager", and following Jim's advice concerning any offers from Dwight to be involved in something secret, she accepts.
 Though Jim presumably meant this as the opening move of a prank, Pam instead uses it as a bonding opportunity between her and Dwight.

 The two briefly become best friends while he suffers a concussion in the season 2 episode "The Injury".
 In the season 6 episode "The Delivery", Dwight shows more signs of his begrudging friendship with Jim and Pam during Pam's pregnancy.
 In the episode, he is sent to the Halperts' house to retrieve Pam's iPod, while they are at the hospital.
 Instead of finding the iPod and bringing it back to her, Dwight completely rebuilds and repaints their kitchen, after discovering mold.

-He also advises Pam on how to keep her daughter, Cece, from crying, during "Viewing Party", by relating his child rearing experiences.
+He advises Pam on how to keep her daughter, Cece, from crying, during "Viewing Party", by relating his child rearing experiences.
 Dwight's odd friendship with Pam is explored again in "Doomsday".
 At this point, Pam is the only one in the office who is able to understand Dwight's inner feelings, as she successfully convinces him to deactivate his doomsday machine.
 It is implied at the end of the episode that Dwight, despite his outward contempt for his co-workers, feels a sense of responsibility (and possibly even affection) towards them.

 In a talking-head interview, in the episode "Tallahassee", Dwight talks about how first impressions last forever.
 He recalls that, when he first met Pam, she said something to him that "slightly rubbed [him] the wrong way", and while he has since loved working with her, even stating that she is wonderful, due to that first impression, he hates her.
 In the episode "The Whale", Dwight openly tells Pam that he considers her his friend.
 In the final episode of the series, Dwight refers to Pam as his "best friend", and he ensures that she and Jim get a large severance as they leave Dunder Mifflin.